-To enable the customer to login to the secure area you give them a url which you enter into the email template in the Global Set Up admin page.
+To enable the customer to login to the secure area, an email is send with a url which you enter into the email template in the Global Set Up admin page.
 The customer will receive this url when they purchase the subscription.

 Entering this into the web browser will give a standard Basic Authentication pop up window where they enter the username / password.

 If you wish to have a better looking log in box then you may use the pages in the folder /logincustomer/.